-Standardised - a baseline standard for treatment or care Staph.aureus - Staphylococcus aureus, frequently found in the nose, respiratory tract, and on the sac A common cause of skin infections including abscesses, respiratory infections such as sinusitis, and poisoning.
+Standardised - a baseline standard for treatment or care Staph.aureus - Staphylococcus aureus, frequently found in the nose, respiratory tract, and on the skin.
+A common cause of skin infections including abscesses, respiratory infections such as sinusitis, and food poisoning.
 Stroke - a disruption in the blood supply to the brain.
-Most strokes are caused by blockas blood clots) disrupting the brain's blood supply.
-Terms of reference - the scope and limitations of an activity or area of knowledge Triage - The assignment of degrees of urgency to wounds or illnesses to decide the order of treatment of a large number of patients or casualties.
+Most strokes are caused by blockages (usually blood clots) disrupting the brain's blood supply.
+Terms of reference - the scope and limitations of an activity or area of knowledge.

+Transitional care - refers to the coordination and continuity of health care from one healthcare setting to another Triage - The assignment of degrees of urgency to wounds or illnesses to decide the order of treatment of a large number of patients or casualties.
 Type 1 diabetes - the pancreas doesn't produce any insulin, an autoimmune condition, which means the immune system attacks healthy body tissue by mistake.
 In this case, it attacks the cells in the pancreas.
 Type 1 diabetes is often inherited Type 2 diabetes - the pancreas doesn't produce enough insulin or the body's cells don't react to insulin.
 It is often linked to being overweight or inactive, or having a family histo-ry of type 2 diabetes.
 Unscheduled care - any unplanned contact with the NHS by a person requiring or seeking help, care or advice.
 It follows that such demand can occur at any time, and that services must be available to meet this demand 24 hours a day.
 Unscheduled care includes urgent care and emergency care.
 Vaccination - the injection of a killed microbe in order to stimulate the immune system against the microbe, thereby preventing disease.
 Vaccinations, or immunizations, work by stimulating the immune system, the natural disease-fighting system of the body.
 WHAT DO YOU THINK ABOUT THE ANNUAL QUALITY STATEMENT?